The plan for corporate domination of Americans

 As with respect to scholars and speakers, the Chamber would need a highly competent staff of lawyers.
 In special situations it should be authorized to engage, to appear as counsel amicus in the Supreme Court, lawyers of national standing and reputation.
 The greatest care should be exercised in selecting the cases in which to participate, or the suits to institute.
 But the opportunity merits the necessary effort.

 In recent years we have been hearing conservatives complain about liberal “activist” judges deciding cases based, not on law, but on their own personal feelings (segregation, same-sex marriage, Obama-Care, etc.) and doing damage to the constitution and the country.
-In reality, though, it has been the steadily growing number of corporate-friendly activist judges, lawyers, legal organizations, and scholars; all put in place by the predator elite, that have brought us to where we are today.
+In reality, though, it was the steadily growing number of corporate-friendly activist judges, lawyers, legal organizations, and scholars; all put in place by corporate operatives, that brought us to where we are today.
 It all adds up to corporate-friendly judges always being able to ignore precedent and embrace absurd pro-corporate arguments.
 In terms of corruption, the courts were (and remain) the biggest bang for the buck.

 Attack Reality